+Are you searching for Lyrica withdrawal help?
 Have you tried to Get Off Lyrica only to suffer symptoms that made it too challenging?
 Are you afraid that you will not be able to get off Lyrica?
 Our nonprofit has helped people in 82 countries and throughout the United States to Wean Off Lyrica using a revolutionary holistic approach to help ease Lyrica Withdrawal Symptoms.
-Our success has freed thousands over 15 years and we can help you Get Off Lyrica.
-Lyrica (Pregabalin) has similar side effects and withdrawal profile as benzodiazepines, so its critical to not only Wean off Lyrica but also to assist the GABA receptors in healing so you stay off Lyrica.
+Our success has freed thousands over 17 years and we can help you Get Off Lyrica.
+Lyrica (Pregabalin) has similar side effects and withdrawal profile as benzodiazepines, so its critical to not only Wean off Lyrica but also to assist the GABA receptors in healing in the healing process so you stay off Lyrica.
 Seizure risk is a concern if Lyrica is withdrawn too rapidly.
-Don't do this alone, let our experts help guide you throughout your Lyrica Taper.
+Don't do this alone, let our experts help guide you throughout your Lyrica Taper.*

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW